JeremyCollinsMPI/Last-Write-Wins-Element-Set/README.md

 lww.merge_with(lww2) #merge both LWW's

-lww.update()   #update the current value of the set, whiCh is ['element2']
+lww.update()   #update the current value of the set, whiCh is {'element2'}

 lww.exists('element2')    #a method for checking whether an element exists in the set, without needing to call update()

 ## Attributes

-.add_set: a dictionary of elements to be added as keys, and lists of timestamps as values
+.add_set: a dictionary of elements to be added, with timestamps

-.remove_set: a dictionary of elements to be removed as keys, and lists of timestamps as values
+.remove_set: a dictionary of elements to be removed, with timestamps

-.set: the current members of the LWW set after update() is called
+.set: a set of the current members of the LWW set after update() is called

 .bias: can be set 'add' to make adds prioritised over removes when they occur with the same timestamp, otherwise removes are prioritised